Juilliard School: Expansion and growth: 1946–1990

-Modernization: 1990-2020
+Modernization: 1990–2020

-Juilliard's longest-serving president Joseph W. Polisi (1984-2017), helped the school modernize by developing educational outreach, formalizing and expanding its music programs, establishing interdisciplinary programs and reforming the school's finances.
+Juilliard's longest-serving president Joseph W. Polisi (1984–2017), helped the school modernize by developing educational outreach, formalizing and expanding its music programs, establishing interdisciplinary programs and reforming the school's finances.
 In 1991, Polisi founded the Music Advancement Program (MAP) to help underrepresented students affected by music education budget cuts throughout public schools in New York.
-Between 1990 and 1993, individual departments for all instruments and voice were established, the Merideth Wilson Residence Hall was built next to the school, salaries for teachers were increased, and the school hoped to accept fewer people and eventually cut 100 students to allow for more funding.
+Between 1990 and 1993, individual departments for all instruments and voice were established, the Meredith Wilson Residence Hall was built next to the school, salaries for teachers were increased, and the school hoped to accept fewer people and eventually cut 100 students to allow for more funding.
 In 2001, the school established a jazz performance training program.

-The Juilliard School was awarded the National Medal of Arts in 1999.
+By the end of the 20th century, Juilliard had established itself as a prestigious performing arts school.
+At the time, graduates comprised approximately 20 percent of the Big Five American Orchestras and half of the New York Philharmonic.
+Juilliard's endowment nearly tripled over the 1980s, reaching a quarter billion in the mid-1990s.
+Despite high tuition, on average, over 90 percent of accepted students ended up attending the school.
+In 1999, the Juilliard School was awarded the National Medal of Arts and became the first educational institution to receive the award.

 In September 2005, Colin Davis conducted an orchestra that combined students from the Juilliard and London's Royal Academy of Music at the BBC Proms, and during 2008 the Juilliard Orchestra embarked on a successful tour of China, performing concerts as part of the Cultural Olympiad in Beijing, Suzhou, and Shanghai under the expert leadership of Maestro Xian Zhang.

 The school has received various gifts and donations since the 2000s.
 In 2006, Juilliard obtained a trove of precious music manuscripts from board chair and philanthropist Bruce Kovner that make up the Juilliard Manuscript Collection.
 Philanthropist James S. Marcus donated $10 million to the school to establish the Ellen and James S. Marcus Institute for Vocal Arts at the school in 2010.
-In 2014, Kovner gave $60 million for the Kovner Fellowship Program to provide expesnses for exceptionally gifted students.
+In 2014, Kovner gave $60 million for the Kovner Fellowship Program to provide expenses for exceptionally gifted students.

 On September 28, 2015, the Juilliard School announced a major expansion into Tianjin during a visit by China's first lady, Peng Liyuan, the institution's first such full-scale foray outside the United States.
 The school opened in 2020 and offers a Master of Music degree program.

 In May 2017, retired New York City Ballet principal dancer Damian Woetzel was named president, replacing Joseph W. Polisi.
 From March 2020 through the spring 2021 semester, the school switched to online classes and suspended live performances in response to the COVID-19 pandemic.